 How to join the Problem-Solving Schools initiative

-The first step to becoming a Problem-Solving School is to undertake an initial self-assessment of your provision, using our Charter framework self-assessment tool as your guide.
+The first step to becoming a Problem-Solving School is to undertake an initial self-evaluation of your provision, using our Charter self-evaluation tool as your guide.
 We recommend you discuss this initial review with colleagues in your school/department.

 We hope this will support you to reflect on your needs, current areas of strength, and areas where you may wish to improve.
 The initial review will then give you a reference point to help you assess your school’s future progress and achievements, as you continue developing your problem-solving provision.